 The Lake District National Park comprises 912 square miles of high mountains, lakes, rivers and coastline, and receives almost 16 million visitors a year.
-No wonder, then, that it was loved so dearly by Beatrix potter, Alfred Wainwright, Arthur Ransome and William and Dorothy Wordsworth.
+No wonder it was loved so dearly by Beatrix potter, Alfred Wainwright, Arthur Ransome and William and Dorothy Wordsworth.

 The UK’s single-most visited national park, the Lake District swarms with visitors drinking in its scenic delights in the warmer months.
-But in its lesser-known corners, as winter sweeps across the land, a sense of quiet take ahold, as seen in this mesmerising drone film:
+But in its lesser-known corners, as winter sweeps across the land, a sense of quiet takes ahold, as seen in this mesmerising drone film by Pearson Media:

-This spectacular aerial film explore’s the national park’s highest mountain, Snowdon, in the midst of winter:
+This spectacular aerial film (The Great Outdoors by Drone) explore's the national park's highest mountain, Snowdon, in the midst of winter:

 The landscapes of the north-west Highlands are particularly glorious in winter.
 In this remote region, you’ll find the highest waterfalls, biggest sea cliffs and the most unusual and spectacular mountains in Britain, along with beautiful lochs (both sea and freshwater), golden-sand beaches and some of the oldest rocks in the world.

-From Loch Duich and the familiar sight of Eilean Donan Castle all the way to Cape Wrath at the north-west corner of mainland Scotland, the north-west Highlands is a truly thrilling experience – escape to this remote corner of Britain with this aerial adventure:
+From Loch Duich and the familiar sight of Eilean Donan Castle all the way to Cape Wrath at the north-west corner of mainland Scotland, the north-west Highlands is a truly thrilling experience – escape to this remote corner of Britain with this aerial adventure from Rob Farrington:

 Northern Ireland contains just 1.8m people – roughly a fifth of London’s population.
 Indeed, the density of humans is so low that it can often feel as though you have the countryside to yourself; each path your own, save the scuttle of a red squirrel or the chirrup of a songbird.
 When snow falls, this feels especially true, as Steve found out as he left Northern Ireland's lowlands for the white tops of the Mourne Mountains: